-71st Annual flower show was Organized by Morgah Club during 2nd week of April 2020.
-Due to Pandemic of Covid-19, only judgments of Bungalows and offices lawn were done.
+72nd Annual flower show was Organized by Morgah Club during last week of March, 2021.
+Due to Pandemic of Covid-19, only judgments of Bungalows and offices lawn were made.
 Employees of Attock Group of companies residing in Bungalows of ARL colony participated in the Lawn competitions.